Laura Fuentes

 This makes me SO happy to hear Keri!
 Happy Mardi Gras to you and your family!
 Wait till you see the crawfish bread… that recipe is coming to the blog in a couple of weeks 🙂

-Nadene Johnson
+14. Nadene Johnson says

 Your recipes look absolutely amazing.
 I am always looking for new recipes.
 I can’t wait to try the salmon bites, the pork sandwich and also the slaw dressing.
 I have book marked this page just so I don’t lose it.